snehalpatil123/resume_builder/README.md

 # Resume-builder (AlmaBetter__Capstone__Project)

 ## Introduction
-* Resume builder is a web application where anyone can create resume with ease and different available templates.
+* Resume@builder is a web application where anyone can create resume with ease and choose from different available templates.
 * It has three tabs : 1) Resume Templates (Home Page) , 2)Resumes (Saved Resumes) 3) About us
-* Set profile picture in the resume
+* Set profile picture in the resume.
 * Before downloading we have a preview option to view your resume.
 * You can save resumes to the local hard drive.